Short course: Feminist approaches to workplace conflict

 Value systems rooted in care and reciprocity are being eroded.

 Those of us who care about social justice face deep, ever-evolving challenges.
 We cannot afford to waste our time and energy in workplace conflicts that result in more harm or further polarisation.
-Join our online, part-time course (2.5 hours per week) starting October 2025 that aims to increase your knowledge and ability to address workplace conflict using feminist principles.
+Join our online, part-time course (2.5 hours per week) starting June 2026 that aims to increase your knowledge and ability to address workplace conflict using feminist principles.
+We are running two groups for people in different timezones.

 Who is the course for?